-It's important for the user to understand that the Model 201 can provide a hot mic output function.
-By default it is disabled and would not be of concern to a user.
-But when the hot mic function is enabled in the STcontroller application, microphone audio is sent out a Dante transmitter (output) audio channel at all times.
-(For reference, the hot mic audio and slow down 18 kHz sine-wave tone will share the same Dante transmitter (output) channel.)
-When the hot mic function is enabled, no Model 201 button press or other function will mute the microphone audio as it is sent out the Dante transmitter (output) channel.
-Even the mic mute function will not impact the hot mic output.
+The Model 201 can provide a hot mic output function that is configured, using STcontroller, to operate from among four modes.
+By default, hot mic is disabled and would not be of concern to the user.
+But when the hot mic function is configured for Always Active, microphone audio is sent out a Dante transmitter (output) audio channel at all times; no Model 201 button press or other function will mute the microphone audio as it is sent out the Dante transmitter (output) channel.
+Whatever signal enters the user's microphone will be present on the hot mic output channel.
+Even the mic mute function will not impact the hot mic output channel.
+For other applications, the hot mic function can also be configured so that microphone audio is present on the Dante transmitter (output) channel only when the interpret 1 or interpret 2 button is active.
+In these two cases, the microphone mute function would impact the hot mic output signal.

-Technical Notes

-IP Address Assignment
+Technical Notes IP Address Assignment